ljleb/sd-mecha/guide/2-user-defined-merge-methods/README.md

     - receive a specific model config (`model_config=...`)
     - constrain its merge space (`merge_space=...`)

-    This can be useful in different contexts and for different reasons, all covered below.
+    This can be useful for different reasons, all covered below.
 - The return type needs to be `sd_mecha.Return(interface, ...)`.
 This type is used similarly to `Parameter(...)`.
     However, it differs slightly in what it can receive as arguments: